 Waterbuurt is Amsterdam’s newest and Europe’s largest floating neighborhood comprising of interconnected floating homes

-Waterbuurt is built at a shipyard about 65 km north of Lake Eimer and then transported through a network of canals.
+Waterbuurt is built at a shipyard about 65 km north of Lake IJmeer and then transported through a network of canals.
 Though it is still a work in progress, some homes are already occupied by residents.

-Built atop immersed concrete platforms, the floating homes comprise of a light steel frame and wooden walls and paneling.
+Built atop immersed concrete platforms, the floating homes comprise a light steel frame and wooden walls and paneling.

 The kitchen and dining room are positioned on the raised ground floor, while the main living area and the outdoor terrace are on the top level.